arbor-sim/arbor/doc/co_morphology.rst

     Because two topologically-equivalent morphologies may have different segment and branch numbering, it is important that model descriptions should avoid referring to branches or segments by id.
-    This should be relaxed only in well-understood situations, for example when working with models that always represent to soma with a single segment at the root of the tree, which will always have segment id 0.
+    This should only be relaxed when the configuration of branches in a particular morphology is known exactly and unambiguously.

 To illustrate branch generation, consider the first segment tree example on this page, which is illustrated along with its branches below.